The importance of router care

 Option 1: Reboot manually

-To reboot your router, unplug it (you can remove the power cord from the wall outlet OR from the power port on the back of the router).
+To manually reboot your router, unplug it (you can remove the power cord from the wall outlet OR from the power port on the back of the router).
 Wait one minute, and plug it back in.
 After plugging the router back in, it will usually take another minute or two to reconnect to the network and get fully booted up and ready to go.

 Whatever style of modem/router you have, you can do a manual reboot by unplugging the power cable (typically black) from the power port on the back of the router.
 Shown below are two of CenturyLink’s most popular modems, the Greenwave C4000LG(left) and the Actiontec C3000A(right).